-You can organize your own project at any time as a SOLVE Project Coordinator through:
+You can organize your own project at any time as a SOLVE Volunteer Leader through:

 Many of our projects are led by volunteer Site Coordinators.
 If you’d like to take charge, please read about our programs for information on duties involved.

-Coastwide Zone Captains and Beach Captains: Spring Oregon Beach Cleanup (March), Beach & Riverside Cleanup (September) – Contact Joy Hawkins, email@example.com; SOLVE IT Earth Day event Site Coordinators, held Statewide in April – Contact Quintin Bauer, firstname.lastname@example.org
+Coastwide Zone Captains and Beach Captains: Spring Oregon Beach Cleanup (March), Beach & Riverside Cleanup (September) – Contact Jon Schmidt at firstname.lastname@example.org; SOLVE IT Earth Day event Site Coordinators, held Statewide in April – Contact Quintin Bauer, email@example.com

-SOLVE offers small grant funds through our Project Oregon program.
+SOLVE offers small grant funds through our Project Oregon and Keep it Pretty, Rose City programs.
 Project Oregon offers Oregon citizens the planning support and resources needed to organize and carry out a litter cleanup, tree planting, invasive removal, or restoration site maintenance and monitoring project.
+Keep it Pretty, Rose City offers Portlanders to come together and care for their neighborhoods by picking up harmful litter and debris.
 SOLVE provides active staff assistance, small grants, and limited help with planning, organizing, and recruiting volunteers, project materials, and recognition.
 When available, SOLVE provides grants of up to $100 for on-the-ground project expenses such as disposal fees, supplies, equipment rental, gloves, safety vests, plants and planting supplies, and recycling and trash receptacles.
 Applications are accepted at any time.

 Other programs offer a combination of funding and group services, such as dumpsters or portable restrooms to help offset costs.

 Improve your volunteer leadership and community project management skills!
-Our comprehensive Volunteer Action Training is provided free of charge for those who agree to coordinate a SOLVE project in their communities within one year of completing the training (fee-based training is also available with no project requirement).
-Otherwise, trainings are offered for $75 per person.
-If you don’t find a scheduled opportunity in your community, contact Kaleen Boyle, email@example.com.
+Our comprehensive Volunteer Action Training is provided free of charge!
+If you don’t find a scheduled opportunity in your community, contact Larissa Gordon, firstname.lastname@example.org.
 We may be able to schedule a special opportunity for a group in your area.

 Waste Recycling & Enforcement

 Did you see someone throwing litter out their window?
-Write down the license plate number, date, time, location of the event, male/female driver and file a traffic complaint.
+Write down the license plate number, date, time, and location of the event.
 Typical traffic littering complaints are directed to an Oregon County or City authority.